 Flowers Forever

-This coming spring, Kunsthal Rotterdam presents Flowers Forever.
-Featuring over two hundred objects from the worlds of art, design, fashion, and science, this exhibition offers the first comprehensive cultural-historical overview of flowers in the Netherlands.
-Flowers Forever shows how flowers evolved from mythical and religious icons to status symbols, commodities, and links in the global ecosystem.
-Seven chapters reveal how flowers are embedded in our culture as vehicles for rituals, emotions, and ideas, offering a surprising glimpse into the role of flowers in our society.
+This coming spring, Kunsthal Rotterdam will be presenting Flowers Forever.
+For the first time in the Netherlands, this exhibition offers a comprehensive cultural-historical overview of the flower, with over two hundred objects from the fields of art, design, fashion, and science.
+Flowers Forever shows how flowers evolved from mythical and religious icons into status symbols, commodities, and vital links in our global ecosystem.
+In seven chapters, the exhibition zooms in on various aspects of how flowers became embedded in our culture as vehicles for rituals, emotions, and ideas, thereby offering you surprising insights into the role of flowers in our society.

-Upon entering, you are immediately immersed in the enormous Calyx installation by British artist Rebecca Louise Law (born 1980).
-Comprising over a hundred thousand interwoven dried flowers, the work creates a sensory space and invites you to relax and take a moment for stillness and reflection.
+Directly upon entering, you are immersed in the giant installation Calyx by the British artist Rebecca Louise Law (1980).
+Consisting of over a hundred thousand dried flowers that have been strung together, the work is a multi-sensory space where you are invited to calm down and take some time for a moment of tranquillity and reflection.

-Also on display is work by Studio DRIFT.
-Meadow is an inverted landscape composed of mechanical flowers that open and close.
-The installation alludes to the transience of the ever-changing seasons and natural growth processes.
-Meadow is the result of DRIFT's research into how an inanimate object can mimic changes that express character and emotion.
-With his interactive installation, Extra Natural, French artist Miguel Chevalier (born 1959) invites you into a virtual garden, where he digitally brings various seeds and flowers to life.
-His colorful creations move with you as you walk through the space.
+TechnologyA work by Studio DRIFT is also part of the exhibition.
+Meadow is an upside-down landscape that is a kinetic sculpture consisting of mechanical flowers that open and close in a poetic choreography.
+The installation suggests the impermanence of the ever-changing seasons and the sensational character of natural growth processes.
+Meadow is the result of DRIFT’s examination into how an inanimate object can mimic those changes that express character and emotions.
+With his interactive installation Extra Natural, the French artist Miguel Chevalier (1959) invites you to enter a virtual garden where various seeds and flowers have been digitally brought to life.
+His colourful creations move along when you walk through the immersive space.

 All dates